gem-pasteur/macsylib/doc/source/modeler_guide/modeling.rst

 * The element root of a System's model is "model".

-  * It has a mandatory attribute: "inter_gene_max_space", an integer representing the maximal number of components without a match between two components with a match for a component profile in order to consider them contiguous (part of a same *Cluster*).
+  * It has a mandatory attributes:

+     * *inter_gene_max_space*: an integer representing the maximal number of components without a match between two components with a match for a component profile in order to consider them contiguous (part of a same *Cluster*).
-  * The version of the XML grammar (the actual version is "2.0")
+     * *vers*: The version of the XML grammar (the current version is "2.1", supported version: "2.0", "2.1")

   * The element "model" may have attributes:

      * **min_mandatory_genes_required**: an *integer* representing the minimal number of mandatory genes required to infer the system's presence.
      * **min_genes_required**: an *integer* representing the minimal number of mandatory or accessory genes (whose corresponding proteins match a profile of the model) required to infer the system's presence.
-     * **multi_loci**: a *boolean* set to 'true' to allow the definition of "scattered" systems (i.e., systems encoded at different genomic loci or by different gene *clusters*).
+     * **multi_loci**: a *boolean* set to 'true' (``boolean values must be in lower case.
+       'True' and 'False' are not allowed in grammar vers=2.1``) to allow the definition of "scattered" systems (i.e., systems encoded at different genomic loci or by different gene *clusters*).
        If not specified, *default value is false*.
      * **max_nb_genes** define how many genes is necessary to consider a system as full.